 The WFPF was established in 2006 to bring in additional financial resources and technical support for components of investment projects, technical assistance operations, knowledge management, and regional cooperation.

-There are currently two trust funds under the WFPF.
+There are currently three trust funds under the WFPF.

 The CFWS was established in December 2001, following the adoption of the ADB's Water for All policy, to help catalyze the policy's implementation.
 As predecessor of the WFPF, the multi-donor CFWS financed a coherent program of activities designed to add value and increase synergy in ADB's water sector operations through better awareness, knowledge management, capacity building to support reforms, pilot and demonstration, water partnerships, and regional cooperation, monitoring, and coordination.